BriarPrince/BriarPrince/README.md

 - I rarely enjoy roleplaying.
 Don't force it, if you do you'll only make me upset
 - Don't copy my ponies.
 Light inspiration is alright.
 Respectfully, do ask first
 - I'm only ever active on the safe server, never on 18+
-- heavily cudcomf; I like sitting, cuddling and hiding behind my friends
+- Heavily cudcomf; I like sitting, cuddling and hiding behind my friends
 - W2i is encouraged, as I am often s-afk, off-tab, or I simply missed your message, as I usually only check my personal local chat.
 I'm not ignoring you
 </details>